Intermediate Technique

 • After basic techniques have been exhausted

-• When you have rows, columns, or boxes with multiple empty cells
+• When groups have multiple empty cells with complex candidates

 Related Techniques